Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Introduction

+The singularity problem was also raised in this GB gravity in Ref. \cite{Glavan}.
+Glavan and Lin suggested that, although there is a singularity at $r$=0, the gravitational force was repulsive at a short distance, which will lead to that an infalling particle never reaches the $r$=0 point, and thus this theory is practically free from the singularity problem.
+However, following the study of the geodesics of a free-falling massive particle, it was shown that if an infalling particle starts at rest, no matter what its initial position is, it will reach the singularity with zero velocity \cite{ArrecheaDelhom0,ArrecheaDelhom}.

 Although this novel gravity admits a nontrivial contribution in four dimensions, there are works concerning about whether this gravity makes sense in general.
-Different multiple pathologies were pointed out in Refs.~\cite{LuPang,Ai,Gurses,Mahapatra,Hennigarq,Tian,Arrechea,Aoki,LiuLiuLiu}.
+Different multiple pathologies were pointed out in Refs.~\cite{LuPang,Ai,Gurses,Mahapatra,Hennigarq,Tian,Arrechea,Aoki,LiuLiuLiu,Hennigar5}.
 For example in Ref. \cite{Gurses}, the authors showed that such gravity does not admit a description in terms of a covariantly-conserved rank-2 tensor in four dimensions.
 Other references argued that the dimensional regularization procedure is ill-defined in a general spacetime.
-However, some regularized 4D EGB theories were presented in Refs.~\cite{Fernandes2,Lu1,Hennigar1}.
-The regularization procedures include introducing an extra GB term constructed by a conformal metric~\cite{Fernandes2,Hennigar1} and compactification of the $D$-dimensional EGB theory~\cite{Lu1}.
+However, some regularized 4D EGB theories were presented in Refs.~\cite{Fernandes2,Hennigar1}.
+The regularization procedures include introducing an extra GB term constructed by a conformal metric~\cite{Fernandes2,Hennigar1} and compactification of the $D$-dimensional EGB theory~\cite{LuPang}.
 The resulting gravity has an extra scalar degree of freedom which helps us to obtain the field equations in a 4D version.
 Generally, it is believed that the regularization can be applied to the maximally symmetric or spherical symmetric space in 4D spacetimes, while may be problematic for the case of the axially symmetric case \cite{Hennigar1}.
-This approach suggests that the GB gravity belongs to the family of Horndeski gravity.
+This approach suggested that the GB gravity belongs to the family of Horndeski gravity.
 Following Ref.~\cite{Hennigarq}, the treatment was also found to be applicable in a spacetime with low symmetry, for example the cylindrically symmetric spacetime \cite{LiuLiuLiu}.
-However, it is worth to check this also works for the axially symmetric spacetime.
-Nevertheless, it is still worth to investigate the novel properties of the black hole solution in this gravity.
+In the three dimensional case, the authors obtained two distinct but similar versions of the theory and the black hole solutions \cite{Hennigar5}.
+The results indicate that the black hole obtained by taking $d\rightarrow$3 is not the solution of the lower dimensional GB gravity except for particular constraints on the parameters.
+Nevertheless, it is still worth to investigate the novel properties for the rotating solutions in four dimensions for this gravity.